opengeospatial/CRS-Deformation-Models/definition/working_definition.md

 * The definition implies a “reference” coordinate system realised by the coordinates of points when the displacements are zero.
 Commonly this is defined as the location of a point in a accessible coordinate system at a specific epoch (eg ITRF2014 at epoch 2020.0).
 This is not accessible, except at that epoch.

-* To be used confidently the deformation model must be accompanied by metadata that can be used to assess its fitness for use.
+* The deformation model must be accompanied by sufficient metadata to assess its appropriateness for use in a particular application.
+This could include attributes such the authority and history of the model, the spatial and temporal extents it defines and the magnitude and dimension of the predicted displacements.

 # Deformation Model Functional Model definition: